-Services that are covered for you What you must pay when you get these services Blood - including storage and administration (this means processing and handling of blood).
-Coverage begins with the first pint of blood that you need.
-In addition, for the administration of blood infusion, you will pay the cost sharing as described under the following sections of this chart, depending on where you received infusion services: Physician/Practitioner Services, Including Doctor's Office Visits Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers \$0 copayment for Medicare- covered blood services.
-Your provider may need to obtain prior authorization.
-Other outpatient diagnostic tests - Non-radiological diagnostic services \$0 copayment for Medicare- covered non-radiological diagnostic services.
-Examples include, but are not limited to EKG's, pulmonary function tests, home or lab- based sleep studies, and treadmill stress tests.
-Your provider may need to obtain prior authorization.
+Services that are covered for you What you must pay when you get these services □ Blood - including storage and administration (this means processing and handling of blood).
+Coverage begins with the first pint of blood that you need. □ naddition, for the administration of blood infusion, you will pay the cost-sharing as described under the following sections of this chart, depending on where you received infusion services: \$0 copayment or 20% coinsurance for Medicare-covered blood services.†† You pay these amounts until you reach the out-of-pocket maximum.
+Physician/practitioner services, including doctor's office visits Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers □Other outpatient diagnostic tests - non-radiological diagnostic services \$0 copayment or 20% coinsurance for Medicare-covered non-radiological diagnostic services.†† Examples include, but are not limited to EKG's, pulmonary function tests, home or labbased sleep studies, and treadmill stress tests.
+You pay these amounts until you reach the out-of-pocket maximum.

-Services that are covered for you What you must pay when you get these services Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays. \$0 copayment for Medicare- covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
-Your provider may need to obtain prior authorization.
-The diagnostic radiology services require specialized equipment beyond standard X- ray equipment and must be performed by specially trained or certified personnel.
+Services that are covered for you What you must pay when you get these services Other outpatient diagnostic tests - radiological diagnostic services, not including x-rays. \$0 copayment for each diagnostic mammogram. ^{††} \$0 copayment for each vascular screening by a doctor in your home or a nursing home in which you reside. ^{††} \$0 copayment or 20% coinsurance for other Medicare-covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
+You pay these amounts until you reach the out-of-pocket maximum.
+The diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by specially trained or certified personnel.
 Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).